 Patients should not take monoamine oxidase inhibitors (MAO-Is) concurrently with SSRIs, as this increases the available pool of serotonin in the brain and increases the risk of developing serotonin syndrome.

 SSRI’s decrease aggregation of platelets and increase GI bleeding risk up to 3 times.
 Patients should be advised to avoid anticoagulants and antiplatelets while taking these medications.

 Patients taking SSRIs may experience side effects, such as violent behavior, mania or aggression, which can increase suicidal thoughts or actions.
-Suicide risk increases during the initial phase of starting on the medication, and as the patient starts to feel better, they may have enough energy to carry out the suicide.
+Suicide risk increases during the initial phase of starting on the medication because as the patient starts to feel better they may have enough energy to carry out the suicide.